 In the United States, the FDA regulates biologic products under the Federal Food, Drug and Cosmetic Act, its implementing regulations and other laws, including, in the case of biologics, the Public Health Service Act.
 Our product candidates are subject to regulation by the FDA as biologics.
 Biologics require the submission of a BLA and licensure, which constitutes approval, by the FDA before being marketed in the United States.
-None of our product candidates has been approved by the FDA for marketing in the United States, and we currently have no BLAs pending.
+None of our product candidates has been approved by the FDA for marketing in the United States and the rolling submission of the BLA to the FDA has been initiated in December 2020.
 Failure to comply with applicable FDA or other requirements at any time during product development, clinical testing, the approval process or after approval may result in administrative or judicial sanctions.
-These sanctions could include the FDA's refusal to approve pending applications, suspension or revocation of approved applications, warning letters, product recalls, product seizures, total or partial suspensions of
+These sanctions could include the FDA's refusal to approve pending applications, suspension or revocation of approved applications, warning letters, product recalls, product seizures, total or partial suspensions of manufacturing or distribution, injunctions, fines, civil penalties or criminal prosecution.